Non Functioning Pituitary Adenomas

-These pituitary adenomas do not result in excess hormone production and therefore do not lead to a clinical syndrome.
+These non functioning pituitary adenomas do not result in excess hormone production and therefore do not lead to a clinical syndrome.
 However, they can cause symptoms resulting from tumor growth that creates pressure on your pituitary gland and on the structures near the pituitary.

 Nonfunctioning pituitary adenomas are almost always benign.